Online Associate Degree Programs

 Entry level degree: Students may begin with an associates in web design such as an AAS in web development.

 Paralegals and legal assistants support lawyers.
 They do this by keeping neat files, doing legal research and drafting documents.

-Tasks may vary by the type of law they work in.
+Tasks may vary by the type of law.
 For example, a corporate paralegal may prepare employee contracts.
 A paralegal working for an injury lawyer may do more trial work.

 Entry level degree: Associates Degree

 A dental hygienist is the friendly face that cleans your teeth when you go to the dentist!
-They will also teach patients about good oral hygiene.
+Hygienists will also teach patients about good oral hygiene.